codeplaysoftware/portDNN/CONTRIBUTING.md

 To do this run: `clang-format --style=Google -i <filename>` on any C++ files changed in your contribution.

+The Python scripts are formatted used autopep8.
+Run: `autopep8 -i -a -a <filename>` on any Python files changed in your contribution.

 ### Pull request guidelines

 * Submit any pull request to the `master` branch, unless you are really sure